 Examples include possession of a controlled substance classified as Schedule IV.
-Punishments authorized by the Virginia Code for a Class 2 Misdemeanor:
+Punishments authorized by the Virginia Code for a Class 2 misdemeanor:

 The punishment for a Virginia Unclassified Misdemeanor will vary as far as jail time and fines.
-One example of a relatively common unclassified misdemeanor is the possession of marijuana, first offense (note: this also depends on amount in possession).
+One example of a relatively common unclassified misdemeanor is the possession of marijuana, the first offense (note: this also depends on the amount in possession).
 It is punishable by up to 30 days in jail and a fine of up to $500.

 The Virginia Code: